rachidelaid/robotframework_builder/README.md

 ## Next

 - [ ] add more keywords from other libraries (for now we have SeleniumLibrary, BuiltIn, String and Screenshot)
-- [ ] add reading variables from excel file with a for loop for each row
-- [ ] add drag and drop to reorder keywords
 - [ ] add nested keywords
 - [ ] add custom keywords
 - [ ] add documentation